M&A Science Podcast

 Strategizing and Executing your Exit for the Greater Good of your Team

-Selling a business has risks, but with the right approach, continued success is achievable.
-In this interview, Tim Wentworth, Retired CEO of Cigna, formerly known as Express Scripts, discusses how to strategize and execute an exit for a team's greater good.
+In this episode of the M&A Science Podcast, Tim Wentworth, Retired CEO of Cigna, formerly known as Express Scripts, discusses how to strategize and execute an exit for a team's greater good.

 Tim Wentworth